marcopennekamp/lore/specification/structs-traits-shapes.md

 - One step further: Automatic, optional **memoization of properties**.

 - The lack of struct inheritance currently has the big disadvantage that one cannot **"mix in" property definitions**.
-If you have a trait `Entity` that requires all its implementors to specify `name: String` and `sprite: Sprite` properties, this has to be re-declared inside every struct that implements `Entity`.
+If you have a trait `Entity` that requires all its implementors to specify `name: String` and `sprite: Sprite` properties, this has to be re-declared inside every struct that extends `Entity`.
 I can see two main ways to solve this problem: (1) add mixins as a language feature or (2) allow users to solve this problem with a macro system. **Mixins** would firmly concern themselves with the realm of data representation; they would not even define their own types.
 Hence, adding mixins would preserve our stated goal of separating data representation and abstract data structure and behavior.
 You could declare a mixin alongside a trait if close data coupling is desired, but each struct would at least have to declare that it's using the mixin.
 There would be no language-level coupling between mixins and traits.

   - A way to implement mixins would be **mixing in shape types**.